Health Claims & Compliance

 What We Can Say

-1. SUN contains a custom formula of natural carotenoids: astaxanthin, lycopene and beta-carotene.
+1. SUN contains a custom formula of natural carotenoids: astaxanthin, lycopene, L-Tyrosine and Copper

 3. Carotenoid-based skin tone enhancement is backed by scientific research, and supplementation provides a consistent, effortless way to integrate these nutrients into a daily routine.